pfefferFlight/flightgear-saitek/README.md

 ## Status
 Currently this is not part of FlightGear - it hopefully will be soon.

-It already works very well in Linux and sometimes also in Windows.
+It already works very well in Linux and in Windows.
+In Windows, the number displays sometime work, sometime do not work.
 Help is appriciated in order to find out what/when it works in Windows.

 ## How to install?